sjacobs4/om-case-study/README.md

 https://backstage.io/docs/features/software-templates/writing-custom-actions

-add the custom action to the example template in the repo make sure it is the only action/step in the ecxample template
+add the custom action to the example template in the repo make sure it is the only action/step in the example template

 ## 5. Submission